 Types of Plea Bargains for DUI Cases

-Plea bargains typically require defendants to enter a guilty or no contest plea to the initial charge, but not always.
-Particularly with DUI cases in California, you may have a variety of charges available to you during the negotiations with the prosecution.
+Plea bargains typically require defendants to enter a guilty or no contest plea to the initial charge.
+However, you may have various charges available to you during the negotiations you can plead down to.

-If you are arrested for a DUI, the prosecution is likely to push you towards agreeing to a plea bargain for the charge.
-Depending on the evidence and how strong your defense looks, they may not offer much in the terms of concessions.
+If you get arrested and charged for a DUI, the prosecution is likely to push you towards agreeing to a plea bargain for the charge.
+However, depending on the evidence and strength of your defense, they may not offer much in terms of concessions.

 However, the unique factors of your case and your defense can affect what you ultimately get out of a plea to DUI.
-You may be able to reduce or eliminate jail time, payout less money in penalties, or get your license back earlier than normal.
-You may also be able to reduce the penalties of the charge by agreeing to a “simple” DUI, rather than one with aggravating factors like damage to property or refusing a chemical test.
+You may be able to reduce or eliminate jail time, pay out less money in penalties, or get your license back earlier than usual.
+You may also be able to reduce the penalties of the charge by agreeing to a “simple” DUI rather than one with aggravating factors.

 Wet Reckless